Add the finishing touch to your exterior spaces with well-planned outdoor landscape lighting.

-Outdoor landscape lights that are located near a building with electricity can easily be integrated into your home's wiring system.
-Solar outdoor landscape lighting options exist, too, to power your landscape lights.
+Landscape lights that are located near a building with electricity can easily be integrated into your home's wiring system.
+Solar landscape lighting options exist, too, to power your landscape lights.

-While outdoor landscape lighting can be placed virtually anywhere, some spots make it an absolute must.
+While lighting can be placed virtually anywhere, some spots make it an absolute must.
 Those include:

 Paths: A well-lit path is both welcoming and required, providing illumination that extends hospitality to visitors and makes walking more secure.
 High illumination isn't necessary, and downlights will prevent glare.
 Individually lit pavers can also be used to light a pathway.

 Entries: Place lights either to each side of a door or overhead at front, back, and side entry doors.